 Hormonal imbalances occur when there is too much or too little of a hormone in the bloodstream.
-Because of their essential role in the body, even small hormonal imbalances can cause side effects throughout the body.
+Because of their essential role in the body, even slight hormonal imbalances can cause side effects throughout the body.

-Hormones are chemicals that are produced by glands in the endocrine system.
+Hormones are chemicals produced by glands in the endocrine system.
 Hormones travel through the bloodstream to the tissues and organs, delivering messages that tell the organs what to do and when to do it.

 - reproductive cycles and sexual function